-Notebook: What and who stood out re-watching Commanders-Lions originally appeared on NBC Sports Washington
+Notebook: What and who stood out re-watching Commanders-Jags originally appeared on NBC Sports Washington

 Pete Hailey is not a current or former NFL player, nor is he a current or former NFL coach.
 He is a reporter.
 Therefore, this space won't be used to closely analyze schemes or assign blame on coverage breakdowns or anything like that related to the Commanders, because those things are hard to discern without knowing the design of and plan for a given play.

 That said, he does cover Washington on a day-to-day basis, meaning he can (hopefully) pass along helpful observations after re-watching each of the franchise's games.
-So, here's what stood out to him from the Week 2 loss to the Lions:
+So, here's what stood out to him from the Week 1 triumph over the Jaguars: